 Host a basic web application, such as a blog or simple website in a VPC, and gain the additional layers of privacy and security afforded by Amazon VPC.
 You can help secure the website by creating security group rules which allow the webserver to respond to inbound HTTP and SSL requests from the Internet while simultaneously prohibiting the webserver from initiating outbound connections to the Internet.
 You can create a VPC that supports this use case by selecting "VPC with a Single Public Subnet Only" from the Amazon VPC console wizard.

 Host multi-tier web applications

-You can use Amazon VPC to host multi-tier web applications and strictly enforce access and security restrictions between your webservers, application servers, and databases.
-You can launch webservers in a publicly accessible subnet and application servers and databases in non-publically accessible subnets.
-The application servers and databases can’t be directly accessed from the Internet, but they can still access the Internet via a NAT gateway to download patches, for example.
-You can control access between the servers and subnets using inbound and outbound packet filtering provided by network access control lists and security groups.
+Host multi-tier web applications and strictly enforce access and security restrictions between your web servers, application servers, and databases.
+Launch web servers in a publicly accessible subnet while running your application servers and databases in private subnets, so that application servers and databases cannot be directly accessed from the internet.
+You control access between the servers and subnets using inbound and outbound packet filtering provided by network access control lists and security groups.
 To create a VPC that supports this use case, you can select "VPC with Public and Private Subnets" in the Amazon VPC console wizard.

 Extend your corporate network into the cloud

 Move corporate applications to the cloud, launch additional web servers, or add more compute capacity to your network by connecting your VPC to your corporate network.
 Because your VPC can be hosted behind your corporate firewall, you can seamlessly move your IT resources into the cloud without changing how your users access these applications.
 You can select "VPC with a Private Subnet Only and Hardware VPN Access" from the Amazon VPC console wizard to create a VPC that supports this use case.